-Put simply, the dichotomy of rigor versus relevance is false.
-There is no inevitable trade-off between producing rigorous research and producing research with relevance for the real world.
-Researchers who want their work to matter in policy and practice should begin by identifying the questions of greatest relevance and then bring the highest standards of theoretical and methodological rigor to those questions.
+Researchers who want their work to matter in policy and practice should pursue the questions of greatest relevance with the highest standards of theoretical and methodological rigor.

 Building an RPP is hard work.
 They are complex organisms, with structures, processes, and roles that evolve as partnerships mature and adapt.
 However they form, we have observed five elements that seem to come together in successful partnerships.